 XML-based files: as an open-source tool, pgModeler gives complete access to its source code as well as to the contents of any generated file.
 All created files are XML-based, which means that the user can handle these files in third-party softwares.

 Restore previous work in case of failure: in case of unexpected quit, the user doesn't lose all the work because pgModeler stores temporary models and will recover them on the next startup.

 Model structure validation and automatic fixes: to avoid breaking references or rules during design time and when exporting the model to PostgreSQL, pgModeler validates models from time to time.
 This validation process creates an almost error-free model.

 Customizable features: with an extensive set of configurations, pgModeler gives the user the freedom to customize most of its behavior with an intuitive interface.

-Generate SQL scripts to synchronize both model and database: through the diff feature, the user can generate SQL scripts based on the differences between model and database.
-The script contains the needed commands to keep synchronized both database and model.
+Generate SQL scripts to synchronize both model and database: through the diff feature, the user can generate SQL scripts based on the differences between the model and database.
+The script contains the needed commands to keep synchronized both the database and model.

 Manage existing databases: pgModeler provides a simplistic database management module where it is possible to run SQL commands, explore the objects and handle data.

 Command-line interface to automate processes: the CLI offers a good set of operations that do not require the GUI to be running.
-One of these features is the export process that can be integrated into third-party scripts to automate deployment processes.
+One of these features is the export process which can be integrated into third-party scripts to automate deployment processes.
 Another useful feature is the model file fix, which consists of repairing a model's structure to make it loadable again (this feature is also available in the GUI) and much more.